 The reason the tibia moves forward with weight-bearing is that the top of the bone (called the tibial plateau) is not perpendicular (90 degrees) to the length (the axis) of the bone.

-TPLO surgery aims to make the tibial plateau perpendicular to the long axis of the bone and prevent the shin bone moving forward.
-The stifle thus feels stable for the dog when weight-bearing, despite the fact that the ligament has been ruptured and not directly repaired.
+TPLO surgery aims to make the tibial plateau perpendicular to the long axis of the bone and prevent the shin bone from moving forward.
+The stifle then feels stable for the dog when weight-bearing, despite the fact that the ligament has been ruptured and has not been directly repaired.

 Diagnosing complete tears of the CrCL is easily accomplished by a veterinarian using a combination of gait observations, physical examination findings, and radiography (X-rays).
 By contrast, partial CrCL tears may be more challenging to diagnose.

 - confirm the presence of joint effusion (fluid accumulation in the joint, indicating that there is an abnormality present)